Benbinbin/blog-design/README.md

 # Web Blog

-A blog and knowledge management system about web.
+A blog and knowledge management system about design.

 ## License